 City of Helsinki

-The network is expanding year by year to meet residents’ needs
+The network of stations is maintained to meet the needs of residents

 Bringing bicycles near users